chamatt/restart-coreaudiod/README.md

 # Instructions

 1. Download/Clone/Extract the repository
-2. Run `chmod 755 ./sudo-via-touch-id.sh` inside the downloaded folder.
+2. Run `chmod 755 ./sudo-via-touch-id.sh` inside the downloaded folder to make it executable then run `./sudo-via-touch-id.sh`.
 This will allow you to active sudo via TouchID.
 3. Move the 'RestartCoreAudioD' app to your applications folder.
 4. (Optional) Drag the app from the application folder to your dock for easy access.